tleong000/tas-workshop-dev/11_HealthCheck/readme.md

 Also cover the difference between Liveliness and Readiness Checks
 * Liveliness - If fails, AI will crash and restart
 * Readiness - If Fails, AI will be taken out of the routing table, but will not crash

+As an analogy, you can say something like: "I'm **ALIVE** and standing, but I'm not **READY** to run a marathon or go on Jeopardy".
+Same with Apps, they may be **ALIVE** and listening on an open port, but not **READY** to start accepting transactions.
+Readiness checks indicate when they are actually **READY**.

+When healthchecks fail, and you need to diagnose issues, the platform offers options in the form of logging and metrics...